tidepool-org/octopus/README.md

         WHERE time > starttime AND time < endtime
         SORT BY time AS Timestamp REVERSED

+Query to get a block of records within a set of one or more upload IDs:
+    METAQUERY
+        WHERE userid IS 12d7bc90fa

+    QUERY
+        TYPE IN cbg
+        WHERE uploadId IN 4oiyhsdkh, 23498jsjsaf, ljlsadjfljasdf
+        SORT BY time AS Timestamp REVERSED

+You can also say NOT IN to reverse the sense of the test.

+You CANNOT currently combine the two types of WHERE clauses.

 Result will be a JSON array with individual records corresponding to the selected types, reverse sorted by date (from newest to oldest).

 The only acceptable `METAQUERY` is to query for a single userid.
 Aggregate metaqueries are not supported, and only the userids we give you will work.